minzart/sunrise-oath/glossary/chatgpt.md

 Our mornings passed one by one, six days a week.
 Sunday, the reminder of the lie I told Dawn, was a day of reflection and industry.
 I had less time to write than in the three months before, but the Word documents never looked better.
 The lawyer, sharp as ever, asked on the phone if something happened.
 I said everything was normal, and she pursued not the issue.

-After three weeks of meetings at the Old Port and long days at the café, I was no closer to fulfilling the promise between me and the beautiful stranger: she knew not her name, and I loved not the sunrise.
+After three weeks of meetings at the Old [[Port]] and long days at the [[café]], I was no closer to fulfilling the promise between me and the beautiful stranger: she knew not her name, and I loved not the sunrise.
 Yet our sunrise oath persisted, fruitless as it was, coloring my mornings in the pale blue of the dress of the love of my dreams.

 The fourth Friday of that July was the first time I broke our sunrise oath.
 As the laws of the universe dictated, everything spiraled out of control from the smallest disturbance.